 The premium for term life insurance for diabetics can be paid monthly, quarterly, semi-annually or annually.

-Benefits of term insurance for diabetics
+What are the benefits of term insurance for diabetics?

 Below are some benefits of purchasing term insurance for diabetic patients: